Azulaloi/obsidian-skribi/docs/docs/commands.md

 ## Reload Skribis

 Causes all extant skribis to rerender themselves.
-Skribis will automatically rerender themselves if the loaded scripts or source template is modified, but maybe there's a use to doing it manually?
+Though skribis will automatically rerender themselves if any of their source assets (template, script, stylesheet) are updated, this command is provided just in case.

 ## Reload Scripts

 Reloads scripts from the script directory.
-Scripts should automatically reload but I'll leave this in for now just in case.
+Scripts should automatically reload, but this command is provided just in case.

 ## Performance Test